StudySmarter books $15M for a global ‘personalized learning’ push – TechCrunch

 StudySmarter can also offer educators and publishers detailed learning analytics, per Khudhir — who says its overarching goal is to establish itself as “the leading marketplace for educational content”, i.e. by using the information it gleans on users’ learning goals to directly recommend (relevant) professional content — “making it an extremely effective distribution platform”, as he puts it.

-In addition to students, he says the platform is being used by teachers, professors, trainers, and corporate members — ie. to create content to share with their own students, team members, course participants etc, or just to publish publicly.
+In addition to students, he says the platform is being used by teachers, professors, trainers and corporate members — i.e. to create content to share with their own students, team members, course participants, etc., or just to publish publicly.
 And he notes a bit of a usage spike from teachers in March last year as the pandemic shut down schools in Europe.

 What about copyright?
 Khudir says they follow a three-layered system to minimize infringement risks — firstly by not letting users share or export any professional content hosted on the platform.